-Repeated wastewater detections in the Keysborough area indicate there may be undetected positive cases of COVVID-19 in that catchment.
+As advised on Saturday, a number of strong, repeat detections in the Glenroy-Broadmeadows area indicate that it is likely there are undetected positive cases of COVID-19 in that catchment.

-Anyone who lives, works, or has visited Keysborough between 1st and 6th of August is urged to watch for COVID-19 symptoms and get tested should symptoms develop,
+Anyone who lives, works or has visited Benalla between 3 and 5 August and Healesville between 1 and 5 August is urged to watch for COVID-19 symptoms and get tested should symptoms develop.

 Recent wastewater detections in Victoria have been an early warning signal of positive cases appearing in areas, such as Phillip Island in regional areas and multiple metropolitan locations, so people in areas with recent wastewater detections need to be especially vigilant in getting tested should they develop even the mildest of symptoms.

 In the past month in regional Victoria, positive readings for COVID-19 wastewater fragments have been detected in Bacchus Marsh, Benalla, Bendigo, Black Rock, Healesville, Koorlong, Somers and Wangaratta.
-Those in Benalla, Healesville and Wangaratta are not consistent with known cases and wastewater monitoring has been intensified with no further viral traces found to date.
+Those in Benalla, Healesville and Wangaratta are not consistent with known cases and wastewater monitoring has been intensified.

 The wastewater testing program is designed as an early warning system and a cautious approach is always taken when these detections are found.